 2018 QUALIFYING INFORMATION

 The 2018 Primary Election will take place on August 28, 2018.
 The 2018 General Election will take place on November 6, 2018.

-Qualifying for all candidates who qualify with Hillsborough County, except County Court judges, begins at noon on June 18, 2018 and ends at noon on June 22, 2018.
 Qualifying for County Court judges begins at noon on April 30, 2018 and ends at noon on May 4, 2018.
+Qualifying for all other candidates who qualify with Hillsborough County begins at noon on June 18, 2018 and ends at noon on June 22, 2018.
 During the election cycle, qualifying paperwork can be submitted up to 14 days prior to the qualifying period, but will not be processed until the start of qualifying.
-Qualifying packets will also be available from our office at that time.
+Qualifying packets are currently available for candidates running for County Court Judge in Hillsborough County.
+For an electronic version of the qualifying packet, click here.
+Qualifying packets will be available in June for all other candidates qualifying with our office.
 For more information about qualifying, review the fact sheet for the office you are interested in.

 Qualifying By Fee - Information on qualifying fees for 2018 can be found here.
 These fees are due the week of qualifying.

 Qualifying By Petition - Information on petition requirements for 2018 can be found here.
 The State of Florida provides a Candidate Petition Handbook for additional reference.
 When collecting petitions, you must use the Florida Division of Elections Candidate Petition Form.

 Candidates who have filed form DS-DE9, Appointment of Campaign Treasurer and Designation of Campaign Depository, are required to file regular financial reports, following the deadlines specified by the Florida Division of Elections:

 Local candidates, please make sure to review the Online Financial Report Manual.
 All reports filed with our office must be submitted electronically.
 Our filing system allows you to enter information without using any additional software.
 However, you may click here to see a list of approved software vendors that are compatible with our electronic filing system.